-- (K) Levels of supervision means the determination of the following for each person on parole: - 1.
+- (J) Good time means any reduction of sentence or custodial sanction granted pursuant to sections 47-502, 83-1,107(2)(a), 83-1,107(2)(b), and 83-1,108; - (K) Levels of supervision means the determination of the following for each person on parole: - 1.
 Supervision contact requirements, including the frequency, location, methods, and nature of contact with the parole officer; - 2.
 Substance abuse testing requirements and frequency; - 3.
 Contact restrictions; - 4.
 Curfew restrictions; - 5.
 Access to available programs and treatment, with priority given to moderate-risk and high-risk parolees; and - 6.
-Severity of graduated responses to violations of supervision conditions; - (L) Responsivity factors means characteristics of a parolee that affect the parolee's ability to respond favorably or unfavorably to any treatment goals; - (M) Maximum term means the maximum sentence provided by law or the maximum sentence imposed by a court, whichever is shorter; - (N) Minimum term means the minimum sentence provided by law or the minimum sentence imposed by a court, whichever is longer; - (O) Pardon authority means the power to remit fines and forfeitures and to grant respites, reprieves, pardons, or commutations; - (P) Parole term means the time from release on parole to the completion of the maximum term, reduced by good time; - (Q) Person committed to the Department means any person sentenced or committed to a facility with the Department; - (R) Restrictive housing means conditions of confinement that provide limited contact with other offenders, strictly controlled movement while out of cell, and out-of-cell time of less than twenty-four hours per week; - (S) Risk and needs assessment means an actuarial tool that has been validated in Nebraska to determine the likelihood of the parolee engaging in future criminal behavior; - (T) Solitary confinement means the status of confinement of an inmate in an individual cell having solid, soundproof doors and which deprives the inmate of all visual and auditory contact with other persons - (U) Substance abuse violation means a parolee's activities or behaviors associated with the use of chemical substances or related treatment services resulting in a violation of an original condition of parole, including: - 1.
+Severity of graduated responses to violations of supervision conditions; - (L) Maximum term means the maximum sentence provided by law or the maximum sentence imposed by a court, whichever is shorter; - (M) Minimum term means the minimum sentence provided by law or the minimum sentence imposed by a court, whichever is longer; - (N) Pardon authority means the power to remit fines and forfeitures and to grant respites, reprieves, pardons, or commutations; - (O) Parole term means the time from release on parole to the completion of the maximum term, reduced by good time; - (P) Person committed to the Department means any person sentenced or committed to a facility with the Department; - (Q) Restrictive housing means conditions of confinement that provide limited contact with other offenders, strictly controlled movement while out of cell, and out-of-cell time of less than twenty-four hours per week; - (R) Risk and needs assessment means an actuarial tool that has been validated in Nebraska to determine the likelihood of the parolee engaging in future criminal behavior; - (S) Solitary confinement means the status of confinement of an inmate in an individual cell having solid, soundproof doors and which deprives the inmate of all visual and auditory contact with other persons - (T) Substance abuse violation means a parolee's activities or behaviors associated with the use of chemical substances or related treatment services resulting in a violation of an original condition of parole, including: - 1.
 Positive breath test for the consumption of alcohol if the parolee is required to refrain from alcohol consumption; - 2.
 Positive urinalysis for the illegal use of drugs - 3.
 Failure to report for alcohol testing or drug testing; and